UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Constellation emphasizes service and stability, while Fuel Georgia highlights local experience advantages.

 Beyond the cents-per-therm rate, the overall customer experience plays a major role in your satisfaction.
-If you are torn between these two AGL certified marketers, consider these distinct advantages and drawbacks.
+If you are torn between these two AGL certified marketers, we strongly suggest examining their service reputations before making a long-term commitment.
+Both companies offer distinct benefits based on how you prefer to manage your household utilities.

 A comparison infographic comparing Constellation and Fuel Georgia natural gas providers based on user priorities.